An example driven introduction to probabilistic rough paths: Coupled algebraic structures

-The above operation takes the $0$-hyperedge $h_0$ (if non empty) and turns it into a hyperedge carrying a particle from the continuum.
+\end{definition} The decoupling operation takes the $0$-hyperedge $h_0$ (if non-empty) and turns it into a hyperedge carrying a particle sampled uniformly from the cloud.
 The symbol $\cE$ is chosen because this operation corresponds (in a very specific sense that will be elucidated later) to integrating.
 The $0$-particle is usually not expected to be integrated, since only the statistical law for the other particles matters.
 Thus the nodes of the Lions tree contained in $h_0$ are mapped from nodes that are not summed over to nodes that are collectively summed over by mapping $h_0$ into $H$.